mrspeaker/zardozer/README.md

 Browse at http://localhost:9966

 * `Enter` toggles PLAY and EDIT modes.
-* Click/drag entity... edit in sidebar
+* Click and drag entities...
+Edit them in sidebar (try toggling components on/off)
-* Add components to an entity in the sidebar (dodgy at the moment)
-* `d` duplicates current selection
+* `d` duplicates current selection (try duplicating "player")
 * `delete` removes current selection
+* Add components to an entity in the sidebar (dodgy at the moment: need to manually add params)
 * `New game` clears all the entitites.
 Not much point at the moment - no saving!

 ## Entities